A Power Analysis for Model-X Knockoffs with $\ell_{p}$-Regularized Statistics: Setup and review

 where $\epsilon\in (0,1)$ is a constant, and where $\E \Pi^2 < \infty$.
 Here $\P(\Pi^* \neq 0) = 1$, so that $\P(\Pi \ne 0) = \epsilon \in (0,1)$.
 With some abuse of notation, we use $\Pi, \Pi^*$ to refer to either the random variable or its distribution, but the meaning should be clear from the context.
 Other than having a mass at zero, $\Pi$ is completely unknown, which is to say that $\epsilon$ and $\Pi^*$ are unknown.
 Finally, $\bX, \beta$, and $\xi$ are all independent of each other.

 Many selection rules first use the observed data to order the $p$ variables, that is, for some function $g$, an ``importance" statistic

 is computed, where larger (say) values of $T_j$ presumably indicate stronger evidence against the null hypothesis that $\beta_j= 0$.
-We assume that $g$ has the natural symmetry property that if $\bX'$ is obtained from $\bX$ by rearranging the columns, then $g(\bX',y)$ rearranges the elements of the vector $g(\bX,y)$ accordingly. \footnote{Formally, the requirement is that for any permutation $\pi$ on $(1,...,p)$, $g(\bX_{\pi},y) = [g(\bX,y)]_{\pi}$, where $\bX_{\pi}$ is defined to be the matrix with its $j$-th column equal to the $\pi(j)$-th column of $\bX$. } Given a preset FDR level $q$, a final model can then be selected by taking
+We assume that $g$ has the natural symmetry property that if $\bX'$ is obtained from $\bX$ by rearranging the columns, then $g(\bX',y)$ rearranges the elements of the vector $g(\bX,y)$ accordingly. \footnote{Formally, the requirement is that for any permutation $\pi$ on $(1,...,p)$, $g(\bX_{\pi},y) = [g(\bX,y)]_{\pi}$, where $\bX_{\pi}$ is defined to be the matrix with its $j$-th column equal to the $\pi(j)$-th column of $\bX$.
+This mild condition is needed also in \cite{candes2018panning}.} Given a target FDR level $q$, a final model can then be selected by taking

-where $\hat{t}=\hat{t}(q)$ is a threshold that depends on the observed data as well as on $q$.
+where $t=t(q)$ is a threshold that may generally depend on the observed data.
 For any choice of the importance statistic $T$ (i.e., for any choice of $g$), we define

-(recall the convention 0/0 = 0).
-In the next section we focus attention on variable selection procedures that rely on the Lasso program in computing the importance statistics.
+again with the convention 0/0 = 0.
+In the rest of the paper we will consider importance statistics that derive from the convex program \eqref{eq:beta-bridge}.
+As presented in the Introduction, the case of $\gamma=1$ in the bridge optimization program \eqref{eq:beta-bridge} is of particular interest here, because in the Lasso case the estimator $\widehat{\beta}(\lambda)$ itself is sparse and can be used directly for variable selection.
+Therefore, we generally focus on the case $\gamma=1$ from now on, but, importantly, our new results are stated for any $\gamma\geq 1$ to match the generality in \cite{wang2017bridge}.